lsst-dm/dmtn-056/concrete-dataunit-reference/dataunit-joins.rst

-.. _cs_dataunit_joins:
+.. _dataunit_joins:

 DataUnit Joins
 ==============

 The spatial join tables are calculated, and may be implemented as views if those calculations can be done within the database efficiently.

-The :ref:`MasterCalibVisitJoin <cs_table_MasterCalibVisitJoin>` table is
-not calculated; its entries should be added whenever new :ref:`MasterCalib <cs_table_MasterCalib>` entries are added.
+Whether the :ref:`MasterCalibVisitJoin <sql_MasterCalibVisitJoin>` table is calculated is TBD; it could be considered the source of truth (overriding the ranges in the :ref:`MasterCalib table <sql_MasterCalib>`).

-.. _cs_table_MasterCalibVisitJoin:
+.. _sql_MasterCalibVisitJoin:

 +-----------------+-----+----------------------------------------------------+
 | *MasterCalibVisitJoin*                                                     |